Latest posts by Mark Spera (see all)

 - Not as easy as a drag-and-drop editor like Weebly, but not very difficult

-Price Free, hosting costs $3+ per month thanks to our deal with BlueHost!
+Price Free, but you have to pay for hosting.
+Fortunately, we have a $3+ per month hosting deal thanks to our partnership with BlueHost!

 Now owned by Google, Blogger is one of the longest-running blogging platforms on the Internet.